-For interests in unconsolidated structured entities, information about the nature and scope, and the nature of risks is disclosed.
-Qualitative and quantitative information about the nature of interests is disclosed.
-With respect to the nature of the risks, additional information is disclosed.
+For participations in consolidated structured entities, information on the nature and extent and nature of the risks shall be disclosed.
+Qualitative and quantitative information shall be disclosed on the nature of the participations.
+Additional information shall be disclosed on the nature of the risks.

-Investments are reported using the cost model of accounting.
-According to that method, share participations are carried at cost less accumulated impairment losses.
-Investment income is recognised on the statement of comprehensive income only in so far as a share is received from the accumulated profits of the investee in the form of dividends
+Investments are accounted for using the cost method, under which participating interests are carried at cost less accumulated impairment losses.
+Income from investments is recognised in the statement of comprehensive income only to the extent that a share of the accumulated profits of the investee company is received in the form of dividends.